 Step-back in time and stroll through the summer homes and gardens of Lake Tahoe’s early vacationers.
-Built between the late 1890s and early 1920s, the Tallac Historic Site preserves a unique era of Tahoe history in time for today’s visitors.
+Built between 1894 and 1921, the Tallac Historic Site preserves a unique era of Tahoe history in time for today’s visitors.
 The site was added to the National Register of Historic Places in 1987 and offers a variety of public recreation activities.
 Explore the interpretative trails, mosey along the beach, take a guided tour or attend a special event, the Tallac Historic Site is where cultural and environmental stewardship meet!

 It is through collaborative partnerships that the Tallac Historic Site stands today.
 Purchased by the USDA Forest Service more than 50 years ago, Tallac continues to be owned and operated by the Lake Tahoe Basin Management Unit.
 To better serve the site and the public, the LTBMU has partnered with non-profit organizations throughout the years to offer interpretative programs and tours, and to supplement general site management.